15 Incredible Castles in Spain You Must Visit

 📍 Location: Google Maps

-Located about 1.5 hours north of Barcelona, Tossa de Mar Castle is a 12th-century castle originally built to protect the seaside town from pirate attacks.
+Located about 1.5 hours north of Barcelona, Tossa de Mar Castle is a 12th-century fortress built to defend the coastal town of Tossa de Mar from pirate attacks.

-It’s one of the best day trips from Barcelona, where you can experience the charm and beaches of a medieval coastal town.
+It’s one of the best day trips from Barcelona, combining history, sea views, and the relaxed vibe of a Mediterranean village.

-I suggest visiting the tower of Joanàs, which overlooks the town’s bay, the tower of Codolar, offering panoramic views of the Mediterranean Sea, and the Tower of Hours, housing a historic clock.
+Don’t miss the tower of Joanàs overlooking the bay, the tower of Codolar with views of the sea, and the Tower of Hours, known for its historic clock.

 Final Thoughts: Famous Spanish Castles